How to Fix a Wobbly Workbench: Heavy-Duty Welding Retrofit

 Installing leveling feet and checking alignment with a spirit level

-• Tack first, weld later: Place 4–6 tacks per joint, alternating sides to balance heat.
-This minimizes warping and keeps critical dimensions accurate.
+• Tack first, weld later: Place 4–6 tacks per joint, alternating sides to balance heat and hold dimensions.

 ✅ Assembly, Testing, and Proofing the Result